mentat-is/gulp/README.md

 > It is not feature complete and far from being production ready :).
 > Feel free to open issues, but any contribution should go towards the new WIP [web client](https://github.com/mentat-is/gulpui-web)

-If you want to use the .NET client, refer to the guides below to get started:
+If you want to use the .NET client "as-is", you can use the Windows binary from [here](https://github.com/mentat-is/gulp/bins/gulp-dotnet.zip).

-- on Windows, follow [these instructions]in the guilp repo [here](<https://github.com/mentat-is/gulpui-dotnet/README.md#install>).
-- on Linux, read the [compatibility section](<https://github.com/mentat-is/gulpui-dotnet/README.md#compatibility>) to run it under Wine (some limitations apply).

-A (more or less) complete documentation of the .NET GUI features can be found [here](https://github.com/mentat-is/gulpui-dotnet/DOCS.md).
+To run the executable on Linux, install .NET 6.0 using `wine` and run `GUiLP.exe`.